LukeAveil/CV/README.md

 - Pretty good at table tennis
 - Fortunate to have travelled to some amazing corners of the earth
 - Was chased down a jungle cliff in Sumatra by an orangutan called Jackie
+- Up to date examples of my photography can be found [here](https://www.instagram.com/lukeaveilphotography/)